Welcome to Decatur Classical School, a school with a caring staff

 Results of exam and admission status are mailed in early spring.
 For more information about when to expect results please check www.cpsgifted.org

 Tours of the school for parents of prospective students are held in the fall.
 There are usually 2 sessions, one in October and one in November.
-Specific dates/schedules for the open house are provided in September.
+Please see below for the 2014-2015 Walk-Thru dates.

 For more information, you can call (773)553-2060